Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Introduction

 For our algebraic counts we use log Gromov-Witten (GW) invariants (cf. \cite{GSlog}, \cite{AC}), although for the cases we consider this will turn out to coincide with a naive algebraic count (possibly with some fractional multiplicities when $g>0$, cf. Theorem~\ref{mainthmintro}).

-We follow the degeneration approach of \cite{NS}, but in place of their log deformation theory we take advantage of the newer technology regarding the existence of a virtual fundamental class for the moduli stack of basic stable log maps and the invariance of log GW invariants under log-smooth deformations, for which we provide a proof in the appendix (Theorem~\ref{Invariance}).
+We follow the degeneration approach of \cite{NS}, but in place of their log deformation theory we take advantage of the newer technology regarding the existence of a virtual fundamental class for the moduli stack of basic stable log maps and the invariance of log GW invariants under log-smooth deformations.
+We provide a proof of this invariance in the appendix (Theorem~\ref{Invariance}), both for convenience and to bring to attention why one needs Lemma~\ref{lem-reg-emb}.
 We explicitly describe a smooth open subspace of the expected dimension in the moduli stack of basic stable log maps to the central fiber.
 The intersection of all incidence and $\psi$-conditions has support in this open set and we explicitly describe this effective zero-cycle and its stratification by tropical curves.
-As applications, we prove two results about the relationship of the log GW invariants to the ordinary ones (Theorems~\ref{thm-forgetlog-equal} and \ref{main-comparison-thm}), and we prove that double Hurwitz numbers are descendant log GW invariants (Theorem~\ref{H-GW}).
+As applications, we prove two results about the relationship of the log GW invariants to the ordinary ones (Theorems~\ref{thm-forgetlog-equal} and \ref{main-comparison-thm}).
+We then show how our theorem in dimension one specializes to the known result that double Hurwitz numbers are descendant log/relative GW invariants (\cite{CJM, CJMR}, Theorem~\ref{H-GW}).
 As discussed in \S\ref{motivation-mirror}, the authors are working on further applications to problems in mirror symmetry.

 As a first simple example, consider the tropical analogue of a line in $\bb{P}^2$ meeting a point where it satisfies a $\psi$-class condition (equivalently in this case, where it has a specified tangent direction).
 This is the tropical line with incidence point in the trivalent vertex, see Figure~\ref{trop-line}.
 The reason from our point of view is as follows.
 Tropicalizing a stable log map yields the tropical curve as the dual intersection graph of the domain curve, and the valency of a vertex matches the number of special points (markings or nodes) of the corresponding curve component.
 Higher valencies thus give curve components more moduli (we see in Lemma \ref{PsiGeomNew} that the $\psi$-classes can essentially be pulled back from the moduli of the corresponding components of the domain, see also Prop. \ref{psihat}), and since a $\psi$-condition cuts down such moduli, a minimal valency is necessary for such a curve with $\psi$-conditions imposed on markings on that component to have a non-zero contribution.